Can You Put Turtle in Fish Tank

 There’s no one-size-fits-all when it comes to selecting a basking area for your turtle, it largely depends on the turtle species and the size of the tank.
 A flat, stable surface located away from the higher heat and light source is usually the best option.
 You can use commercially available turtle docks or even make your own using rocks, driftwood or other non-toxic materials.
 Always ensure the spot is easy for the turtle to climb onto, provides enough space for the turtle to fully come out of the water and dry off, and is sturdy enough to support the turtle’s weight.

-See Also What to Do if You Find Turtle
+See Also What Do Turtle Look Like Without Shell

 The Importance of Heat and UV Light